Taoism

 Harper (1991)

 Dr. Cleary provides fresh translations of two classic books of Taoism: the Tao Te Ching and the Inner Teachings of Chuang Tsu.
-The text expresses the mystical and practical core of classic Taoist teachings in a manner accessible for the Western reader.
+The text expresses the mystical and practical core of classic Taoist teachings in a manner accessible to the Western reader.

 I Ching Life